GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/handling-errors-when-connecting-to-services/en.md

 }
 ```

-### Otherwise

-Previous one expects status code to be 200.
-Without that expectation, we can retrieve the error message contained in the body:
+### Using the errors messages from the REST API response

+The previous query uses field `_sendJSONObjectItemHTTPRequest`, which expects the status code to be `200` (or any other successful code).

+However, it is possible for the REST API to return a `404` for a missing resource, and provide a descriptive error message in the JSON response.

+We can capture this feedback from the webserver by replacing `_sendJSONObjectItemHTTPRequest` with `_sendHTTPRequest`, and display it in the `errors` entry in the GraphQL response:

 ```graphql
 query ExportDefaultDynamicVariables